Hermann Schreiber: Emigration to Britain

 When the Nazis took power in Weimar Germany in 1933, Hermann Schreiber, like other Jewish Germans, was subjected to persecutions.
 In 1938, during Kristallnacht, he witnessed the demolition of the Potsdam synagogue.
 Shortly afterwards he was put in Sachsenhausen concentration camp.
 At the beginning of 1939, after his release from the camp, he managed to emigrate with his wife and son to the United Kingdom, where he lived in London.
 He continued his journalistic work, writing articles in English, contributed to the work of the Beth din (house of judgment) of the Association of Synagogues in Great Britain.

 He also participated in the life of the Jewish community in Amsterdam, and from 1952 on he visited West Berlin, where he took part in the celebrations of the Rosh Hashanah (Jewish New Year).
 During one of those visits, he died during the celebrations, immediately after preaching a sermon in the Pestalozzistrasse Synagogue in West Berlin.
 Hermann Schreiber was buried at the Jewish Weißensee Cemetery in then East Berlin.

 Memories

 On 6 March 1927, on the occasion of the 25th anniversary of the Association of Schrimmers, Hermann Schreiber delivered a lecture, which was later published in print as Schrimmer Jugenderinnerungen (Schrimm – Memories from Our Youth).
 The memories are a valuable source for research on the history of Jews in the Province of Posen.
 Schreiber describes in the memories the daily life of his own family and other Jews living in Śrem, Jewish traditions, customs and festivals, but also the daily life of ethnic Poles and ethnic Germans who lived in Śrem.
 The memories were translated into English.

-In 2008 the memories were also translated into Polish and published by Krzysztof Budzyń in the journal "Śremski Notatnik Historyczny" (Śrem’s Historical Notebook).
+In 2008 the memories were also translated into Polish and published by Krzysztof Budzyń in the journal "Śremski Notatnik Historyczny" (Śrem Historical Notebook).